The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 oidc facebook 3

-Quick the Quickstarts page and click on Facebook login > Settings on the left menu:
+On the Quickstart page click on Facebook login > Settings on the left menu:

 oidc facebook 4

-Enter your Redirect URIs (set to <host>/_renarde/security/oidc-success) and press Save changes:
+First click on Get Advanced Access to switch public_profile to advanced access.
+Then enter your Redirect URIs (set to <host>/facebook) and press Save changes:

 oidc facebook 5